 Import data from Hadoop data lakes to create fresh data marts on a regular basis for iterative analysis using standard BI/reporting tools.

-MariaDB Enterprise supports smart transactions (i.e., hybrid transactional/analytical processing or HTAP) by combining row storage optimized for fast transactions with columnar storage optimized for fast analytics.
+MariaDB Enterprise Server supports smart transactions (i.e., hybrid transactional/analytical processing or HTAP) by combining row storage optimized for fast transactions with columnar storage optimized for fast analytics.
 With smart transactions, developers can enrich web and mobile applications with real-time analytics and historical data to create more insightful customer experiences driven by compelling opportunities – and for SaaS customers, to deliver self-service analytics.

 SaaS providers can now deliver self-service analytics to customers so they can analyze the data generated by the service.